mariogmarq/rummikubgo/readme.md

 - [ ] Added the ability to do a movement
 - [x] Added player that can hold the tokens
 - [x] Added bag from where you can extract the tokens
+- [ ] Possibility to use keyboard intuitive control